Western Norway Road Trip - 5 Days

-- Explore lesser-known areas of Bergen with a local (choose between a walk or nearby hike)
+- Explore lesser-known areas of Bergen on a hike or walking tour

-- Drive scenic roads as you make your way towards the unpopulated Nordfjord
+- Drive scenic roads towards the Nordfjord, undiscovered by tourists

-- Take a hike with a private guide near Europe's largest mainland glacier
+- Hike with a private guide near Europe's largest mainland glacier

-- Get to know charming fjord-side villages like Fjærland, known for second-hand bookstores
+- Get to know charming fjord-side villages like Fjærland

-- Catch the views from ferry crossings with your car as you make your way back to Bergen
+- Catch the views from ferry crossings on your way back to Bergen

 Travelers seeking off-the-beaten-path destinations in Norway will love this road trip allowing you the freedom to drive at your own pace and stop as you please.
 And with overnights in three memorable and historic hotels, this itinerary is ideal for those who want to make the most of their five days with a mix of city culture and jaw-dropping rural landscapes.